SevilayMuni/LGBM-homicide-prediction-app/README.md

-# 📦 Homicide Solve Prediction App
+# 🕵🏻 Homicide Solve Prediction App 👩🏻‍💻

-The project is dedicated to all murder victims and their families whose justice has not been served yet.
+## **The project is dedicated to all murder victims and their families whose justice has not been served yet.**

 The project aims to conduct data science research and demonstrate the importance of accurately accounting for unsolved homicides within communities.